Do I Need a Mindfulness Teacher?

 Do I Need a Mindfulness Teacher?
 The Practical Answer

 Do I need a mindfulness teacher?
-No, not always.
-Many beginners can learn basic secular mindfulness alone with a short breathing practice, a body scan, or a daily awareness cue like feeling both feet on tile before starting work.
+Not always.
+Many beginners can learn basic secular mindfulness on their own with a short breathing practice, a body scan, or a daily awareness cue, such as pausing during a retail floor rush to feel heavy legs and hear the air conditioner hum before taking the next step.

 A teacher becomes more useful when practice feels scattered.
 That may mean you keep quitting after two days, feel unsure whether you are “doing it right,” or notice strong emotions during silence.
 A teacher can offer structure, feedback, accountability, and calmer pacing.